 Our Columbia dangerous drugs attorney division represents patients who have been harmed by specific medications.
 We’ve advocated for people who have taken Eliquis®, Risperdal®, Testosterone®, and Xarelto®.
 The team at Auger & Auger is in current litigation due to certain Type 2 Diabetes drugs: Invokana®, Invokamet®, Farxiga®, Jardiance®, and Xigduo® XR.

 Update – We are no longer accepting Xarelto cases.
-The Xarelto MDL litigation that we were part of was successfully resolved in March of 2019.
+The Xarelto MDL litigation we were part of was successfully resolved in March 2019.

 We know that a loophole in the FDA approval process allows dangerous drugs to be introduced to the market.
-Products that are considered “substantially similar” to those already released can be put in the hands of patients without comprehensive testing.
-If a dangerous medication has yet to be recalled, others that prove to cause the same or similar complications can be released thanks to this approval rule.
+Products considered “substantially similar” to those already released can be put in the hands of patients without comprehensive testing.
+If a dangerous medication has not been recalled, others that prove to cause the same or similar complications can be released thanks to this approval rule.

 Some side effects are mentioned on the labels when taking prescribed medication, but they should always be brought to the attention of your doctor.
-The situation could be more serious if you are taking any of the medications we’ve listed.
+The situation could be more serious if you take any medications we’ve listed.
 Some of the reactions you may experience are:

 Any person who is prescribed medication should read physician and patient alerts on the FDA’s website.
 The list tells you which medications are subject to a special alert or have been recalled.
 If you find your medication there, phone your doctor or pharmacist for guidance.

 Under South Carolina law, you can claim that a drug was defective for three distinct reasons: